vmware/terraform-provider-vmc/website/docs/r/sddc.html.markdown

 * `sddc_name` - (Required) Name of the SDDC.

-* `storage_capacity` - (Optional) The storage capacity value to be requested for the sddc primary cluster, in GiBs.
-If provided, instead of using the direct-attached storage, a capacity value amount of separable storage will be used.
-Possible values for R5_METAL are 15TB, 20TB, 25TB, 30TB, 35TB.
+* `storage_capacity` - (Optional) The storage capacity value to be requested for the sddc primary cluster.
+   This variable is only for R5.METAL.
+Possible values are 15TB, 20TB, 25TB, 30TB, 35TB per host.

 * `num_host` - (Required) The number of hosts.